Brazilianian/WildTac/README.md

 # Purpose
-My main aim not only create the site but try to create the Java application on Spring Framework with much as possible clean code, using design patterns and basic rules and princiles of developing Web Applications.
+My main aim not only create the site but try to create the Java application on Spring Framework with much as possible clean code, using design patterns and basic rules and principles of developing Web Applications.